dereke/koda/README.markdown

 ## Developing with Koda

-Koda follows a "code first" approach.
-This means that all your business functionality will be stored on the file system.
-We only store content in the database!
+You can use Koda just like Wordpress or Umbraco where you install an instance and build your website right there in the back-office, but...
+Koda you can also follow a "code first" approach.
+We only store content in the database.
+Any DataTypes, KodaTypes, Filters, Indexes and Views you create goes straight on the filesystem.
 This means that any changes you want to make to the system will be versioned and can be reverted and recreated if you use source control.

-The only skills needed to be able to do to develop a website on Koda is some very basic JSON and some knowledge of HTML.
+The only skills needed to be able to do to develop a 'code-first' website on Koda is some very basic JSON and some knowledge of HTML.
 All Koda Types, Koda Filters are done using a simple JSON formatted file.

 Knowledge of Javascript is needed to create your own DataTypes and Koda Editors, but we have added enough of our own so you probably won't need to.